Minin and Pozharsky Square: Geography

-The square has the form of a ladle: a strip of width 60 meters and a length of 550 meters along the Kremlin from St. George's Tower to the Pantry Tower, with an extension - a radius of 120–150 meters around Dmitrovskaya (Demetrius) Tower.
+The square has the form of a ladle: a strip of width 60 meters and a length of 550 meters along the Kremlin from St. George's Tower to the Pantry Tower, with an extension – a radius of 120–150 meters around Dmitrovskaya (Demetrius) Tower.
 From the ends of the square go Zelensky descent (south-western end) and St. George descent (northeastern end).
 From the semicircle of the square five streets radially depart: Pozharsky, Bolshaya Pokrovskaya, Alekseevskaya, Varvarskaya and Ulyanov.
-From the north of the square go the Minin Street and the Upper Volga Embankment.

 Main sights

 Around the square are the following buildings and structures (counter-clockwise): the Kremlin, the Palace of Labor, the Exhibition Hall, the "Alekseevsky ryad" shopping complex, the first building of the Minin University, the building of the State University and the choir college, Gymnasium No. 1, the second building of the Minin University, residential buildings on the Minin street, the first building of the Medical Academy.

 The Minin Monument

 Located in the center of the square in front of Dmitrovskaya Tower.

 The idea to erect a monument to Kuzma Minin and Prince Pozharsky on Annunciation Square was close to realization in the beginning of the 20th century.
 In 1912, the competition was won by a sketch of the monument of sculptor Vladimir Simonov, who received the right to create a sculpture.
-May 17, 1913, in the presence of Emperor Nicholas II, who visited the city in connection with the celebration of the Romanov Tercentenary, the construction of a monument began.
+17 May 1913, in the presence of Emperor Nicholas II, who visited the city in connection with the celebration of the Romanov Tercentenary, the construction of a monument began.
 But the World War I prevented the installation of the monument, and in 1918 the bolsheviks decided to destroy the monument being erected.
 Granite pedestal was used for other purposes, the fate of bronze sculpture is unknown.

-During the World War II, the city's leadership decided to recall pre-Soviet history in order to raise the patriotic spirit of the people.
+During the World War II, the city's leadership decided to recall pre-Soviet history to raise the patriotic spirit of the people.
 In Gorky was announced a competition of sketches of the monument to Minin.
 Many sculptors took part in the competition, but the sculptor Alexander Kolobov, who had his own workshop, began working on the monument before the rest, while the rest of the artists still made sketches.
 As a result, the monument to Minin was made within a few months.
-It was inaugurated on November 7, 1943 and the square was renamed in honor of Minin and Pozharsky.
+It was inaugurated on 7 November 1943 and the square was renamed in honor of Minin and Pozharsky.

-The figure of Minin was made of a short-lived material - concrete.
+The figure of Minin was made of a short-lived material – concrete.
 It was painted in a bronze color.
 In the summer of 1985, a monument requiring repair or replacement was dismantled and sent to Balakhna, the homeland of the hero.
-On June 1, 1989, a new monument was erected by sculptor Oleg Komov.
+On 1 June 1989, a new monument was erected by sculptor Oleg Komov.
 The old monument, the same year, was installed on the Soviet Square in Balakhna.